-MR STEVEN ONG KAY ENG MR RONNIE TEO HENG HOCK Date of Initial Appointment 1 July 2017 5 January 2012 Date of last re-appointment 27 April 2018 28 April 2017 Age 74 72 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered, among others, the recommendation of the Nominating Committee ("NC") and has reviewed and considered the qualification, work experiences, contribution and performance, attendance, preparedness, participation, candour and suitability of Mr Steven Ong Kay Eng for re-election as Non-Executive Independent Director of the Company.
-The Board have reviewed and concluded that Mr Steven Ong Kay Eng possesses the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
-The Board of Directors of the Company has considered, among others, the recommendation of the Nominating Committee ("NC") and has reviewed and considered the qualification, work experiences, contribution and performance, attendance, preparedness, participation, candour and suitability of Mr Ronnie Teo Heng Hock for re-election as Non-Executive Independent Director of the Company.
-The Board have reviewed and concluded that Mr Ronnie Teo Heng Hock possesses the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Non-Executive Independent Director, Chairman of the Nominating Committee and a member of both the Audit and Remuneration Committees.
-Non-Executive Independent Director, Chairman of the Remuneration Committee and member of both the Audit and Nominating Committees.
-Professional qualifications Bachelor of Social Sciences (Honours) degree in Economics from the University of Singapore.
+APPENDIX 7.4.1 DISCLOSURE MR TAN CHENG GAY MR LEOW FOON LEE Date of Initial Appointment 27 November 1973 8 October 2021 Date of last re-appointment 26 April 2019 NA Age 75 65 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered the recommendation of the Nominating Committee and has reviewed and considered the qualification, work experiences, contribution and performance, attendance, preparedness, participation and suitability of Mr Tan Cheng Gay for re-election as Executive Chairman and Chief Executive Officer of the Company.
+The Board has reviewed and concluded that as a stalwart of the Company since its inception, Mr Tan Cheng Gay possesses the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+The Board of Directors of the Company has considered the recommendation of the Nominating Committee and has reviewed and considered the qualification, work experiences, contribution and performance, attendance, preparedness, participation and suitability of Mr Leow Foon Lee for re-election as Independent Non-Executive Director of the Company.
+The Board has reviewed and concluded that Mr Leow Foon Lee possesses the experience, expertise, knowledge and skills to contribute towards the core competencies of the Board.
+Whether appointment is executive, and if so, the area of responsibility Executive Non-Executive Mr Tan Cheng Gay is responsible for the Group's business operations and strategic planning.